swonge/jenkins-pipeline_as_code/standard_CI-CD-pipeline/CI/README.md

 # Synopsis
-This shows usage of a CI/CD Pipeline in Jenkins
+This shows usage of a CI Pipeline in Jenkins